xoplog/xop-go/README.md

   - main xop top-level
   - utility/support functions like xopat
-  - bundled base loggers and xopbase
+  - xopbase (because it needs to be versioned separately)
-  - indiviual base loggers that have imports
+  - split out packages that have external dependencies

     - xopotel
+    - xopresty

 - Additional gateway base loggers will be written